Urdatorn/aristophanis-cantica/README.md

 ☐ scan some recitative as baseline, both since Conser does not provide a baseline of barys, and because it would be more fitting to use comic recitative
 ☐ show word breaks in visualization

+## Upgrades to Conser's compatibility stats

+- Support for manually scanned source
+- Support for > 2 strophes, incl comp. percentages for each position
+-

 ## Take-aways